 Can a poor diet affect my mental health?

 You probably know that the food you eat affects your body.
-Cutting back on junk food and choosing healthier options helps you maintain a healthy heart, strong muscles and an appropriate weight.
+Cutting back on junk food and choosing healthier options helps you maintain a healthy heart, strong muscles, and an appropriate weight.
 Your mood may also be affected by what you eat.
-For example, have you ever felt down after eating a lot of fast food?
-Do you have a more positive outlook after eating a green salad or some stir-fry vegetables?

 Medical researchers are studying the effects of dietary choices on mood and mental health.
 This is sometimes called the “food-mood connection.”
 There are many questions that haven’t been answered yet.
-For example, do vitamin deficiencies make people feel more depressed?
-Do dietary supplements only improve the emotional well being of people who have nutritional deficiencies?
-What amount of a certain supplement will improve a person’s mental health?
+For example, are people who are not getting enough vitamins or other nutrients more likely to feel depressed?
+What foods make a difference in a person’s mood?

 Mental illness is serious.
 In some cases, it can even be life-threatening.
 If you are struggling with mental health issues, talk to your family doctor.
-He or she can help you find the right type of treatment.
+He or she can help you find the right type of treatment and support.

 Written by familydoctor.org editorial staff